OpenTranslationBible/open-bible/en-GB/39.Malachi/md/malachi-03.md

 "Will a man rob God?
 Yet you have robbed me.
 But you say, 'Wherein have we robbed you?'
 In tithes and offerings.

 ## Malachi 3:9
-You are cursed with a curse, for you have robbed me, even this whole nation.
+You are under a curse, for you have robbed me, even this whole nation.

 ## Malachi 3:10
 Bring all the tithes into the storehouse, that there may be food in my house, and prove me now herewith," says the Lord of Hosts, "if I will not open the windows of heaven for you and pour out a blessing, that there shall not be room enough to receive it.